Welcome to the Embassy of the Republic of Sudan, London

-All documents issued by UK/ Irish competent authorities must first be authenticated by UK Foreign Office/ Irish Department of Foreign Affairs (or Embassy of Ireland in London).
+All documents issued by UK competent authorities must first be authenticated by UK Foreign Office.
 All documents issued by Sudanese competent authorities must first be authenticated at the Ministry of Foreign Affairs in Khartoum, Sudan.
-All documents issued by countries other than Sudan, the UK or Ireland must be authenticated by the Sudanese Embassy/ Consulate and the Foreign Ministry of the issuing country plus the UK Foreign Office/ Irish Department of Foreign Affairs (or Embassy of Ireland in London).
+All documents issued by countries other than Sudan or the UK must be authenticated by the Sudanese Embassy/ Consulate and the Foreign Ministry of the issuing country plus the UK Foreign Office.
 These requirements apply to ALL documents without exceptions.

-Please note that ALL documents to be used in Sudan issued outside the United Kingdom and the Republic of Ireland must be authenticated at the relevant Sudanese Embassy/Consulate in the issuing country before being sent to Sudan.
-If, for any purpose, you need further legalization by our embassy for these documents, they must be legalized by the UK Foreign and Commonwealth Office/Irish Department of Foreign Affairs (or the Irish Embassy in London).
+Please note that ALL documents to be used in Sudan issued outside the United Kingdom must be authenticated at the relevant Sudanese Embassy/Consulate in the issuing country before being sent to Sudan.
+If, for any purpose, you need further legalization by our embassy for these documents, they must be legalized by the UK Foreign and Commonwealth Office.

-For Academic Certificates, beside the UK Foreign Office/ Irish Department of Foreign Affairs requirements explained above, you must meet the each of the following:
+For Academic Certificates, beside the UK Foreign Office requirements explained above, you must meet each of the following:

 1- If authenticating a certified copy, you must show the original certificate which will be returned to you along with the certified copies.

-2- Attach one copy of each document needs to be authenticated.
+2- Attach one copy of each document that needs to be authenticated.

-3- Fees are GBP 15 per stamp payable either in cash or by postal order.
-Please note that we accept no responsibility for cash sent in the post which the embassy does not encourage.
+3- Fees are payable either in cash or by postal order.
+Please note that we accept no responsibility for cash sent via post as the Embassy does not encourage doing that.

 Divorce Documents, the same above authentication rules apply and you need to produce the original document which must be authenticated at the Sudan Ministry of Foreign Affairs.
-Similar documents issued in the UK/Ireland must meet the conditions explained under the General Guidelines and Requirements explained above.
-For passports certified copies, no need for authentication at the Ministry of Foreign Affairs in Sudan.
-Fees for Immigration-related documents are GBP 22 per stamp page.
+Similar documents issued in the UK must meet the conditions explained under the General Guidelines and Requirements explained above.

 “Mr. Eltom has been in the Foreign Service for nearly 28 years.”He served in various regions in the world where he held positions in Sudan Embassies in the Middle East in Amman-Jordan, Damascus-Syria and Abu-Dhabi-UAE.”.